microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-03.md

 ## Success Criteria

 1. Verify functionality by creating a new owner, a new pet and a new visit through the new webapp
-1. Verify that app insights is collecting metrics and logs
+1. Verify that Application Insights is collecting metrics and logs
+1. Application map contains the App Service instance and the MySQL database
 1. No file needs to be changed for this challenge

 ## Learning Resources